I am honored to have been chosen as this year's master artist. The following is an article posted on the Five Wings Arts Council website.

 The newly inaugurated Master Artist Program, made possible with funding from the McKnight Foundation, honors artists who live in the five-county area (Cass, Crow Wing, Morrison, Todd and Wadena) and have shown dedication to and skill in their artistic pursuits, given back to their communities and have defined goals for their future.
 The Master Artist is chosen from a list of candidates compiled by nomination.
 The selection is made by the board (representatives from each of the counties) and the staff of the arts council after viewing nominee profiles, work samples and video presentations.
 In addition to Horsma, nominees for 2011 include: Jim Daly, Royalton; Karen Knierim, Breezy Point; Jeff Kreitz, Breezy Point; Scott Lykins, Lake Shore; Laura Paycer, Nisswa; and Wayne Renn, Staples.

 “I choose colors for visual impact,” Horsma says of the play of earth tones against dark values producing chiaroscuro effects on her canvases.
 The stylized people in her work express emotion and tell a story which is Horsma’s goal with each painting.
 She is a member of the Menahga Arts Guild and the Menahga Chamber of Commerce.
-She wants to continue to learn and grow as an artist.
-“She’s focused, has her own style and is an accomplished painter,” said a member of the review board.
+She wants to

 Jim Daly attended the Columbus College of Art and Design.
 He paints in pastels, watercolors and oils; small portraits to large scale murals.
 He also carves stool seats and canoe paddles and is a frequent participant in historical reenactment rendezvous along with his wife Catie.
 They live on what Daly describes as “Old McDonald’s farm” near Royalton with a menagerie of farm stock and pets.
 His goal, after 40 years of being an artist, is still to make art his life’s work.

 Karen Knierim is a designer of clothing made from organic cotton.
 She creates the patterns, dyes the fabric, and sews the garments, even making the clay button closures.
 She weaves leftover scraps into handsome rugs.
 Her minimal contribution to the waste stream through re-use of scraps as well as environmental responsibility in using earth-friendly dyes has earned her recognition and awards from two different Minnesota governors.
-In 30 years of making a livelihood through her creativity, Knierim has mentored other like-minded women and volunteered
+In 30 years of making a livelihood through her creativity, Knierim has mentored other like-minded women and volunteered in her community.
+She and husband Chuck have lived in rural Breezy Point for 36 years.

 Jeff Kreitz learned the complexity of metal work as a factory welder but turned to the production of fine art nearly 20 years ago.
 From small sculptures to large corporate commissions, Kreitz manipulates and combines stainless steel, copper, bronze and other metals to create one of a kind pieces.
 “I want to keep growing and do the work as long as I can,” says Kreitz.
 He would also like to do more corporate commissions.
 Kreitz was influenced by his father’s metal work and his mother’s paintings.
 He works in his studio workshop near Breezy Point and is pleased that his two children show an interest in becoming artists.